rixx/books.rixx.de/data/reviews/eric-h-cline/1177-b-c-the-year-civilization-collapsed/index.md

 This book was a great overview of the wider mediterranean civilisations during the Bronze Age, with a short discussion of the so-called collapse towards the end.
 I went into it expecting a lot of content about the collapse itself, and the book turned out to be 80% stage-setting.
-I happen to like this sort of thing, so it was a pleasant surprise, but depending on your tastes, this could also be less fun.
+I happen to be into this, so it was a pleasant surprise, but depending on your tastes, this could also be less fun.

 An interesting point is that reading this book in pre-internet times would have been absolute torture for me.
 In the